 At times you will receive a lot of phone calls, emails and text messages when there is a particular issue that is running hot and coming up for decision at a council meeting.

 There are no formal education requirements.
 Upon election, councillors receive induction training in planning laws, media, and meeting procedures.

 You should have an idea of what you might be getting yourself into, but I don’t think you need to study all the details of the council policies and regulations before you run for election.
-You should focus your time on getting elected.
-As a minimum, you should know the campaign rules such as authorising marketing material and donation declaration.
+You should prioritise your time on getting elected.
+You should know the campaign regulations such as authorising marketing material and donation declaration.

 Most voters will not spend a lot of time going through all the particular details of each candidate, including their policy proposals.

 Most voters want a council that delivers efficient key services with low rates.
 They don’t want a council that is distracted by non-council issues.